-The Pharmacology Training Program currently has 35 students enrolled in the PhD Program.
+The Pharmacology and Molecular Medicine Training Program currently has 35 students enrolled in the PhD Program.
 Of the current students, 6 entered the program as MD/PhD (MSTP) students; and 8 others entered the program from the umbrella Biomedical Science Program (BSP).
 The Pharmacology Graduate Training Program consistently matriculates students from all three potential sources: direct recruiting, the BSP, and the MSTP.

 Our students represent a broad and diverse geographic distribution as well as a variety of undergraduate majors including: biology, molecular biology, biochemistry, chemistry, physics, pharmacy and psychology.
-Over the last ten years, the average size of the matriculated class of students Pharmacology Training Program students has been 4.6 and the average time to degree is ~5.2 years.
+Over the last ten years, the average size of the matriculated class of Pharmacology and Molecular Medicine Training Program students has been 4.6 and the average time to degree is ~5.2 years.
 The retention rate, that is students who complete the program with their PhD is (37/49) or 76% over the last 10 years.
 Another 8 students completed the program with MS degrees.
 Thus, the overall percentage of a students graduating with an advanced degree is (45/49) 92%.

 |Student Name, Degree, and Undergraduate Institution|